hku-ect/UnityOSCToolkit/README.md

 Once you have these things setup, you can download or clone this repository and open it using Unity 5.5+

-[**Work in progress guides are available on the wiki**](https://github.com/hku-ect/UnityOSCToolkit/wiki) Below is a technical overview of how the toolkit can be used and the basic ideas behind its construction.
+[**Work in progress guides are available on the wiki**](https://github.com/hku-ect/UnityOSCToolkit/wiki)
+<br>Below is a technical overview of how the toolkit can be used and the basic ideas behind its construction.
 "Step-by-step" guides will be found on the Wiki, but we're still in the process of moving them over.

 ---